Meet the People

 We were thrilled to find the right manufacturing partners, but another challenge arose - they had never made a similar product.
 Because neither of us had made a product like this, we were all learning together, and we tested many samples.

 We experimented and refined the sample bags until we had a product that was ready for our customers.
 It was a year in the making from the initial sketch to the finished product.
-One of the key improvements was creating a see-through side panel so that our Hayden Hill customers can view all the items stored in their hanging and storage bags.
+One of the key improvements was creating a see-through side panel so that our Hayden Hill customers can view all the items stored in their hanging garment bags and clothes storage bags.

 But, before launching our luxurious garment bags, it was important for us to visit our Southern India partners in person.